Badminton at the 2022 Commonwealth Games – Men's singles

 The men's singles badminton event at the 2022 Commonwealth Games was held from 3 to 8 August 2022 at the National Exhibition Centre on the Solihull, England.
-The defending gold medalist was Lee Chong Wei of Malaysia, who retired in 2019.
+The defending gold medalist, Lee Chong Wei of Malaysia, had retired in 2019, so he didn't participate in the event.

 The athletes were drawn into straight knockout stage.
 The draw for the competition was conducted on 28 July 2022.

 Seeds

 The seeds for the tournament were: